HussainAther/hubs-docs/docs/spoke-user-interface.md

 Under the “Collections” tab, you'll find models designed to be used with Hubs.
 You can also search for “game ready”, “low-poly”, or “Mozilla Hubs” to find a number of optimized models.

-Models that can't be downloaded, or have too many faces to perform well, are not listed.
+Models that can't be downloaded, or have too many polygons to perform well, are not listed.

 > 💡The administrator of your instance must have generated an API key, and configured the instance with it, for this to work.